BuildOnViction/dex-smart-contract/docs/DEVELOPER_NOTES.md

 ### Deposit/Withdraw

-In the deposit/withdraw mechanism, the user is required to deposit the token in the excahnge based on which he can carry out the trade.
+In the deposit/withdraw mechanism, the user is required to deposit the token in the exchange based on which he can carry out the trade.
 If the user now wishes to cancel the trade & spend the deposited tokens for some other purpose, He would need to create 3 transactions:
 - "Cancel order" transaction.